Genetics Rewrites Pacific Prehistory

 bearded, big nosed Tolai carving from Bismark Archipelago - the home of blonde and red haired people of Melanesia and the dispersal point of Lapita pottery beginning 1,500BC.
 Are these signs of a global seafaring culture that influenced many cultures?
 The Iban long Ears and Caucasian Punan of Borneo who use the same solar design as seen on this figure's shoulder may also have been part of this global economy that once traded in Obsidian.

-Money cowries, an old form of currency used by these ancient sea traders.
+Money cowries, an old form of currency used by the ancient sea traders of the Maldives, Harappa and Tamil Nadu as well as the Lapita people.

 Last year Professor Matthew Spriggs headed an archaeological dig in Vanuatu on a 3,500year old Lapita pottery site and found Burial Urns, topped with model birds.
 Bird images are also a characteristic of Harappan burial urns.
 The chronology of the Vanuatu site hints that a direct voyage from Harappa or Tamil Nadu was the source of these people.
 In other words, we are looking at an exodus from India as the Dravidians pushed out the paler skinned Veda.
 Some took the route east, whilst others went west.
 The ones who went east traveled to Borneo, met up with the Obsidian traders and continued on, into the heart of Melanesia and beyond.
 Their genes slowly disappeared into the Melanesian population.
 Genetic relics are still visible in the blonde-haired Tolai and freckled red-haired people of Missima Island.
 These Melanesians carry HLA A11, B40.
 The only other place in the world where HLA A11 and B40 are found together is amongst the people of the Indus region, the homeland of Harappa.
 Archaeological digs throughout the Pacific suggest these Veda mariners colonized areas as far eastward as Samoa and Tonga, including Fiji, but disappeared from the archaeological record 800 years before Polynesians entered the Pacific.
 The history of the group who went west is recorded in Maori history.
 They lived in Central America initially where they combined with Austronesians and Africans to form the Olmec civilization.
 Their move to South America contributed to the civilizations of Peru.
 After spending a total of 1,800 years in America, they entered the Pacific about 300AD to become part of Polynesian Society.
 HLA A11 in Melanesia and Polynesia is undoubtedly one of the few relics left by these ancient mariners.
 The variations found between the HLA A11 clusters in Melanesia and Polynesia is a reflection of the different routes they took to enter the Pacific.
 Due to their isolation in America and the absence of new influences, they kept their old world religions and writing system which had long been superseded in the old world.
 The re-emergence of these ancient ways on Easter Island is a clear indication of their origins from Harappa.